Asymptotic approximations for stationary distributions of many-server queues with abandonment

-\subsection{Existence of Stationary Distributions}
+\subsection{Existence of stationary distributions}

-In this section, it is shown that the Feller process $\{Y_t,{\cal F}_t\}_{t\geq 0}$ admits a stationary distribution.
-To achieve this, we use the Krylov-Bogoliubov theorem (cf. Corollary 3.1.2 of \cite{GDPJZ}), which requires showing that the following family $\{L_t,\ t\geq 0\}$ of probability measures associated with $\{Y_t,{\cal F}_t\}_{t\geq 0}$ is tight.
-For each measurable set $B\subset {\cal Y}$ and $t>0$, define Obviously, for each $t\geq 0$, $L_t$ is a probability measure on $(\cal Y, {\cal B}(\cal Y))$.
-We now recall some useful criteria for tightness of a family of random measures.
+In this section, it is shown that the Feller process $\{Y_t,{\cal F}_t\}_{t\geq0}$ admits a stationary distribution.
+To achieve this, we apply the Krylov--Bogoliubov theorem (cf. Corollary 3.1.2 of \cite{GDPJZ}) which requires showing that the following family $\{L_t, t\geq0\}$ of probability measures associated with $\{Y_t,{\cal F}_t\}_{t\geq0}$ is tight.
+For each measurable set $B\subset{\cal Y}$ and $t>0$, define